MMA-org/ML-Microclimate-Analysis/docs/source/configurations.md

 - `weights`: Whether to use class weights to balance contributions from imbalanced classes.
 Set to True to enable.
 - `normalize`: Method for normalizing class weights.
   - `max`: Scales weights relative to the maximum weight.
-  - `sum`: Ensures the weights sum to 1.
+  - `sum`: Scales weights so their sum equals 1.
-  - `none`: Do not normalize, use raw weights.
+  - `none`: Uses raw, unnormalized weights
+  - `balanced`: Adjusts weights to ensure equal contribution from all classes.
 - `alpha`: Weight for the Cross-Entropy Loss component in the combined loss.
 - `beta`: Weight for the Dice Loss component in the combined loss.